cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 With this in mind, here are a few keys points regarding where we stand today:

 **Static knowledge**: ChatGPT's language model (GPT-4) has been trained on a large chunk of the written internet, dated through September 2021 (as users will now know by heart, as the system loves to restate this limitation).
 Encapsulated in these data is the knowledge required to solve a substantial number of *static-knowledge* tasks.
-For example, the model can summarize news articles; as the nature of summarization doesn't really evolve year over year, the model does not per se require any more data to accomplish this task.
+For example, the model can summarize news articles; as the nature of summarization doesn't really evolve year over year, the model does not per se require additional data to accomplish this task.
 It has enough already.

 **Dynamic knowledge**: Conversely, imagine that we'd like to translate classical Greek into modern English.
 Well, what does "modern" mean?
 Language constantly evolves[^28] to include new vocabularly and modes of expression.
 So, while the fundamentals of translation don't really change, the contemporary details do.
 To keep pace with these details, the model needs to be updated with examples of this text.
 Ten years ago, I surely wasn't saying "that's lit" myself.